 They say that an image is worth a thousand words!
 And in our guides to website translation, we have mentioned a few times that in Text United, translating images or scanned documents is not only possible but easy.
-How to translate an image? was probably the most frequently asked question.
+How to translate images? was probably the most frequently asked question.
 So we decided to explain it once and for all in an easy tutorial.
 Let’s go!

 OCRs Are Gold